-- Homeowners should use one of two recommended options for selecting paint colors: 1) Use original paint colors and 2) Use paint color combinations that are appropriate for the architectural style. - Homeowners should use paint manufacturers' online tools to help select paint colors for their houses. - Further guidance for paint selections can be found in Appendix 2: Paint Colors and on the National Trust for Historic Preservation's web site that lists approved house colors for historic houses.
+- Homeowners should use one of two recommended options for selecting paint colors: 1) Use original paint colors and 2) Use paint color combinations that are appropriate for the architectural style. - Further guidance for paint selections can be found on the websites of several paint manufacturers including Sherwin Williams, Benjamin Moore, and PPG.
+Many also feature online tools to help select colors or color combinations.